For basic information on the Corporate Activity Tax, visit our frequently asked questions.

 The CAT is applied to Oregon taxable commercial activity in excess of $1 million.
 The tax is computed as $250 plus 0.57 percent of Oregon commercial activity in excess of the $1 million threshold (ORS 317A.125).

 Only taxpayers with more than $1 million of taxable Oregon commercial activity will have a payment obligation.
-The first tax filing is due April 15, 2021, and subsequent filings are due annually thereafter.
+The return is due the 15th day of the fourth month following the end of the tax year.

 Certain items are excluded from the definition of commercial activity and, therefore, will not be subject to the CAT.
 In addition, Oregon's CAT allows a 35 percent subtraction for certain business expenses.
 General guidance on the CAT, including answers to FAQ, subject-specific training videos, and instructions on calculating a business's CAT liability is available on our webpage.